scalar-labs/scalardb/docs/how-to-handle-exceptions.md

 Also, the `validate()` API could throw `ValidationException` and `ValidationConflictException`.
 If you catch `ValidationException`, like the `CrudException` case, you should cancel the transaction or retry the transaction after the failure/error is fixed.
 If you catch `ValidationConflictException`, like the `CrudConflictException` case, you can retry the transaction.

-## Guidelines for the `Consensus Commit` transaction manager

-### Limitations

-- Blind writes are not allowed.
-So you must read a record before writing it in a transaction
-- Currently, reading already written records is not allowed
-- Currently, scan operations are not allowed for now in the `EXTRA_WRITE` serializable strategy in the `SERIALIZABLE` isolation level

-### For Two-phase Commit Transactions

-- You can call `prepare()` of coordinator and participants in parallel.
-Likewise, you can call `validate()` of coordinator and participants in parallel
-- `commit()` and `rollback()` must be called in coordinator first and then in participants
-- Don't forget to call `validate()` when you use the `EXTRA_READ` serializable strategy in the `SERIALIZABLE` isolation level

-Please see [Two-phase Commit Transactions](two-phase-commit-transactions.md) for the details.

 ## References